johnedstone/gphotos-upload/README.md

 ## Current Issues
 * 02-Apr-2020: these files are being uploaded at the original size (per API documentation), and will be counted agains storage limits.
-Go to settings -> "recover storage" and choose compress storage.
+To remdiate, go to settings -> "recover storage" and choose compress storage, after uploading.

 ### To do

-* Check if file exists, so time is not lost uploading
+* Check if file exists, so time is not lost uploading.
+This may be hard to do, as Google does not return any checksum to you of the original photo.

 * Selenium: webbrowser_selenium.py *Notes: SSL errors - http://allselenium.info/selfsigned-certificates-python-selenium/*

 ## Fixed